-A team may extend a stoppage of the game by taking call for a timeout before kick-off after a goal was scored, the start of a new half, or a drop ball was called and before a penalty shoot-out.
+A team may call for a timeout before kick-off after a goal was scored, the start of a new half, or a drop ball was called and before a penalty shoot-out.
 During a timeout robots may be serviced.
 Each team may take at most one timeout per period during regular game time and one additional timeout during all of the extended time and penalty shoot-out.
 If a team is not ready to resume the game when the referee wants to start the game, it has to take a timeout.
 If there is no timeout left, the referee will start the game anyway.
 A timeout ends automatically after 120 s.
 A timeout also ends when the team signals its end to the referee.